Slavery in Ireland: Gaelic Ireland

 As a young man, Saint Patrick was kidnapped by Irish pirates, transported to Ireland, and sold as a slave.

-Early medieval legal texts provide a wealth of knowledge on the practice of slavery.
-Gaelic raiders kidnapped and enslaved people from across the Irish Sea for two centuries after the Fall of the Western Roman Empire destabilising Roman Britain; Saint Patrick was kidnapped by Gaelic raiders.
+After the Fall of the Western Roman Empire destabilised Britain in the early 5th century, Irish raiders kidnapped and enslaved people from across the Irish Sea up until the 7th century.
+Saint Patrick was kidnapped and brought to Ireland around this time.

 In the Brehon Laws, Senchus Mór [Shanahus More] and the Book of Acaill [Ack'ill], a "daer fuidhir" ("servile inferior") was a name applied to all who did not belong to a clan, whether born in the clan territory or not.
 This was the lowest of the three classes of the non-free people.
 This class also was sub-divided into saer and daer, the daer fuidhirs being the class most closely resembling slaves.
 Even this lowest condition was not utterly hopeless; promotion was possible, and in constant operation.
 Therefore all families did not remain permanently in this kind of servitude but had the possibility of gradually rising from a lower to a higher degree according to a certain scale of progress, unless they committed some crime which would arrest that progress and cast them down again further.
 Slaves could be obtained through war, purchase and marriage to outsiders.
 The inheritability of slavery depends on the precise original relationship, while fuidher have been seen as a transitional status, after three generations serving the same lord, their children fell under the category senchléithe, akin to a semi hereditary serf status, while the law texts also provide details of downward mobility as well.